Frances Motyca Dawson, Director

 During her tenure as CPC Director, Frances Dawson has commissioned and premiered several works from composers in Howard County and surrounding regions, among them Tom Benjamin's I Build A House (composed in honor of the 1997 opening of the Jim Rouse Theater in Columbia), Hope, and the Old Brick Oratorio heard in the 2011-2012 season; Ray Sprenkle's The Creation, Darius Green and his Flying Machine, and Lines From Crossing Brooklyn Ferry; and Scott Pender's Fragments.

 Owing to a lifelong ambition to bring Czech music to the American people, Frances Dawson has often stepped up to the challenge of showcasing the finest works of Czech composers.
 Among CPC's credits are the premieres of Janácek's Eternal Gospel and Zelenka's Litaniae Omnium Sanctorum in October 1989, and Karl Ružicka's Celebration Jazz Mass in October 1998, which featured the composer himself at the piano and his son performing the extensive saxophone solos.
 In addition, Ms. Dawson commissioned and premiered The Fanfare of November 17 from Czech composer Lukas Matousek to commemorate the 1989 collapse of communist rule in Czechoslovakia.

-In recognition of her lifetime artistic contributions to the community, Ms. Dawson was awarded the coveted Howie by the Howard County Arts Council in October 1991.
-In March, 2006, she was inducted into the Howard County Women's Hall of Fame for her significant contributions as an arts leader to the improvement of life for the citizens of this region.
+Frances Dawson was awarded the Howie by the Howard County Arts Council in October 1991 for her lifetime artistic contributions to the community.
+In March, 2006, she was inducted into the Howard County Women’s Hall of Fame for her significant contributions as an arts leader to the improvement of life for the citizens of this region.
+From 1990 to June, 2007, she was also the director of the Upper School Chorus at Glenelg Country School.
+In April 2013, Mrs. Dawson received the Peabody Alumni Achievement Award Recognizing Outstanding Contributions to Music in Maryland.